USDA RMA – AGENTS, LOSS ADJUSTERS AND POLICYHOLDERS

 - How to contact us with any queries in relation to this notice, or the personal data held by us.

-Producers Ag Insurance Group® d/b/a ProAg® is a member of the Tokio Marine HCC group of companies.
-These companies are collectively referred to in this privacy statement as “ProAg”, “we”, “us” or “our”.
+Tokio Marine HCC is a trading name of HCC Insurance Holdings, Inc. and its subsidiaries worldwide.
+Please see here for further information: https://www.tokiomarinehd.com/en/group/.
+These companies are collectively referred to in this privacy statement as “TMHCC”, “we”, “us” or “our”.

-For the purposes of European data protection laws, if you are visiting our website www.proag.com (our “Website”) from the European Economic Area (or “EEA”), the data controller of your information is ProAg.
+For the purposes of European data protection laws, if you are visiting our website www.proag.com (our “Website”) or otherwise engaging with our services from the European Economic Area (or “EEA”), the data controller of your information is TMHCC.

 What is personal data?